redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 kubectl get logs packageserver-78c99949df-lf26p -n olm
 ```

-In some occassions the Operator definition is in the catalog but cannot be understood due to some malformed package/bundle content.
-This case the `packageserver` should present a related error message.
+On some occasions the Operator definition is in the catalog but cannot be understood due to some malformed package/bundle content.
+In this case, the `packageserver` should present a related error message.
 If there are errors in this log please raise them in the `operator-registry` [issue tracker](https://github.com/operator-framework/operator-registry) as any problems caused by malformed bundle/packagemanifest metadata should have been caught during catalog creation.

 ### 4. Create an OperatorGroup